-Splendidly well-groomed Prenzlauer Berg is one of Berlin's most pleasant residential neighbourhoods and a joy to explore on foot.
-On Sundays, the world descends on its Mauerpark for flea marketeering, outdoor karaoke and chilling in the sun.
-A visit to the Gedenkstätte Berliner Mauer is essential to understanding how the Berlin Wall shaped the city.
+Splendidly well-groomed Prenzlauer Berg is one of Berlin's most charismatic residential neighbourhoods, filled with cafes, historic buildings and indie boutiques.
+It's a joy to explore on foot.
+On Sundays, the world descends on its Mauerpark for flea marketeering, summertime karaoke and chilling in the sun.

 Mitte - Alexanderplatz Area